- Home

 4. Paying too much in charges

-Knowing how much you are paying in pension charges is an important part of retirement planning, as the amount you pay can make a huge difference to the size of your retirement pot.
+Knowing how much you are paying in pension charges is an important part of retirement planning, as the amount you pay can make a huge difference to the eventual size of your pension pot.
 Charges typically cover the cost of your provider managing and administering your pension, and investing your contributions into the stock market.

 There is a cap of 0.75% on annual management charges for workplace defined contribution pensions under auto-enrolment rules.
 However, if your pension was in place prior to the introduction of auto-enrolment in 2012, the charging cap doesn’t apply.
 Typically, the older your pension scheme, the higher the annual management charge will be, with fees that in some cases can amount to as much as 2% of your pension’s value each year.
 Read more in our article What pension charges am I paying?